MustafaKess/Country-Dashboard-service/README.md

 ## Endpoint- Status
 (GET)
--Should show status on all API's in use(countries_api, meteo_api, currency_api, notification_db)
+- Should show status on all API's in use(countries_api, meteo_api, currency_api, notification_db)
--Show the number of registred webhooks
+- Show the number of registred webhooks
--version
+- version
--uptime
+- uptime